Solar Generator Sizing: The 4-Step Formula That Prevents the Wrong Purchase

 Wattson's Solar Generator Sizing Rule

 The biggest mistake?
 Trusting marketing specs.
 That "1000Wh" generator delivers maybe 800Wh usable.
 That refrigerator "running 100W" surges to 600W on startup.
-The calculator above accounts for all of this.
-Trust the numbers it gives you, not the numbers on the box.
+The 4-step formula accounts for all of this.
+Size for surge, not running watts.

 Already know your use case?
 This chart provides quick solar generator sizing benchmarks.
-For precise numbers based on YOUR appliances, use the calculator above.
+The 4-step formula gives you exact numbers based on your specific appliances.

 These are starting points.
 The calculator provides exact numbers based on your specific appliances and settings.